-Spatial SQL app (Flink)
+Spatial SQL app (Snowflake)

 After the installation done, you can start using Sedona functions.
 Please log in to Snowflake again using the user that has the privilege to access the database.